nathand8/layout-quickcheck/README.md

 Bug reports are generated in `./bugreportfiles` by default.

 Each bug report has the following files:
+- `data.json`
-- `data.json` - Data about the bug
+    - Data about the bug
     - Variants - Other tests run on this bug (eg. other browsers or different window sizes)
     - HTML/Styles Used
     - Differences detected
+- `minimized_bug.html`
-- `minimized_bug.html` - Minimal web page showcasing the bug
+    - Minimal web page showcasing the bug
     - Open this page in a web browser and run `simpleRecreate()` in the console
+- `min_bug_with_debug.html`
-- `min_bug_with_debug.html` - Minimized HTML/CSS to showcase the bug, but with extra debugging tools
+    - Minimized HTML/CSS to showcase the bug, but with extra debugging tools
     - Open this page in a web browser and run `recreateTheProblem()` in the console
+- `original_bug.html`
-- `original_bug.html` - Unminimized HTML/CSS - Very large
+    - Unminimized HTML/CSS
+    - Very large with extraneous styles
     - Open this page in a web browser and run `recreateTheProblem()` in the console

 ## Configuration